 Tish Andrewartha was born in the US and educated in the US, UK, and Brasil.
 She began her career in Washington D.C. working as speech writer for the American Petroleum Institute.
-Moving to NY, Tish worked for Burson-Marsteller, a multinational Public Relations agency, first as an account director and then as a Communications Training specialist focussing on crisis management and preparedness planning.
+Moving to NY, Tish worked for Burson-Marsteller, a multinational Public Relations agency, first as an account director and then as a Communications Training specialist focusing on crisis management and preparedness planning.
 In this capacity she worked on several major national product recalls and issue areas such as Union Carbide's problems in Bhopal.
 She moved to the London office in 1984 to lead the European Crisis Management SWAT team.

 Tish is married with two children and lives in Cornwall and London.